KazaiMazai/Puredux/Docs/PureduxStore.md

 ### What is StoreFactory?

-StoreFactory is a factory for Stores.
+StoreFactory is a factory for Stores and StateStores.

 It suppports creation of the following store types:
 - Root Store - plain Store as proxy to the factory's' root store
 - Scope Store - scoped Store as proxy to the factory root store
-- Child Store - child Store with `(Root, Local) -> Composition` state mapping and it's own state lifecycle
+- Child Store - child StateStore with `(Root, Local) -> Composition` state mapping and it's own lifecycle

 ### What queue does the root store operate on?